PulPac is a dry molding fiber technology that enables a large scale transition from single-use plastic to paper.

 The technology combines functionality and low-cost with superior after-use properties.
-It enables fast and low cost production of packages and pressed paper fibre products with excellent mold replication.
+It enables fast and low cost production of packages and pressed paper fiber products with excellent mold replication.
 It can be used to manufacture almost any types of packaging and disposable items, presently made of plastics.

 - Renewable from regenerative material source

-- Recyclable as cardboard
+- Recyclable as paper

 - Resource not competing with growing crops for food

 - Supply is globally available for large scale projects

 Simply put, PulPac is “green low-tech”.
 It is a new combination of known material (pulp) and known technology (isostatic high pressure).
 The result is a product with mechanical properties enabling a replacement of plastics in many applications.